 - What happens if the debtor does not pay?

-It is readily understandable to all why an unprofitable, struggling company might create debt (borrow) to survive while trying to rebuild the business.
-However, people outside of not in "business" sometimes ask why a profitable, well-funded firm would borrow or otherwise take on debt.
+Anyone can understand why an unprofitable, struggling company might create debt (borrow) to survive while trying to rebuild the business.
+However, people not in "business" sometimes ask why a profitable, well-funded firm would borrow or otherwise take on debt.
 Many are no doubt thinking of Shakespeare's best-known quote on borrowing and lending.
 In Hamlet, the character Polonius advises his son:

 "Neither a borrower nor a lender be,